supabase/pg_net/README.md

 LANGUAGE plpgsql;
 ```

 To retry a failed request recorded via the wrapper function, use the following query.
-This will select a failed request, retry it, and then remove the original request data from both the net.\_http_response and request_tracker tables.
+This will select failed requests, retry them, and then remove the original request data from both the net.\_http_response and request_tracker tables.

+### Retrying failed requests

 ```sql
 WITH retry_request AS (